ositaka/soul-healing-decapcms/data/page/home.md

       show: true
       name: "Healing Hour "
     text: >-
-      Beloved Souls gathered here in this circle of healing, I am Tiago Araújo, your guide into the realm of Trance Healing.
-As we come together in this sacred space, I feel the gentle presence of our Spirit Guides, ready to envelop us in their divine light and grace.
+      Beloved Souls gathered in this circle of healing, you are guided by Tiago Araújo, who leads you into the realm of Trance Healing.
+In this sacred space, Tiago feels the gentle presence of Spirit Guides, ready to envelop everyone in their divine light and grace.